 Migrating From Older Versions

-Wing IDE 6 can be installed and used side by side with older versions of Wing and operates completely independently.
-Projects from earlier versions of Wing IDE will be converted and opened as untitled, and should be saved to a new file name since older versions of Wing cannot open Wing 6 projects.
+Wing 6 can be installed and used side by side with older versions of Wing and operates completely independently.
+Projects from earlier versions of Wing will be converted and opened as untitled, and should be saved to a new file name since older versions of Wing cannot open Wing 6 projects.

 Compatibility Changes in Wing 6